 Jack Kerouac, the man who was once brutally beaten outside a bar by a group of men who claimed that On the Road was corrupting the youth of America, had become politically conservative.

 He was able to avoid being infected by the virulent anti-Semitism of his French Canadian immigrant parents, but not by their extremely devout Catholicism, though he became a Buddhist for a time and wrote a biography of the Buddha called Wake Up: A Life of the Buddha (1955).

 He incorporated Buddhist teachings and philosophy into his novels, including The Dharma Bums (1958), his classic follow-up to On the Road.
 When respected American Buddhist leaders dismissed his writings, a wounded, bitter Kerouac returned to Catholicism and became a recluse.

 The great writer and onetime rebellious free spirit spent his final years ranting about hippies and communists and drinking himself to death.
 He died from complications of cirrhosis of the liver in 1969 at the age of 47.

 In 2007, Viking Press finally published the uncensored version of On the Road as a 50th anniversary edition and Kerouac's original unedited manuscript for the novel as On the Road: The Original Scroll.

 After numerous failed attempts to bring On the Road to the screen, a feature film adaptation was finally produced.
 Directed by Walter Salles and starring Sam Riley and Garrett Redlund as Sal Paradise and Dean Moriarty, the film was released theatrically in December of 2012 and is now available on DVD and Blu-Ray.

 "Write in recollection and amazement for yourself." - Jack Kerouac

-Today's video features the original theatrical trailer for the new feature film adaptation of Jack Kerouac's classic novel, On the Road.
+Today's video features a documentary on the writing of Jack Kerouac's classic novel, On the Road.
 Enjoy!